Continuing Education and Training Requirements

 Mandatory Training RequirementsAnnuity Training

-A licensed life insurance intermediary who sells any type of annuity must complete a one-time, 4-hour annuity training course approved by OCI.
+An insurance intermediary must complete a one-time, four-hour annuity training course and the insurer-specific annuity product training before SOLICITING the sale of any annuity product.
 The training is required for both resident and nonresident intermediaries and it applies to both individual and group annuity sales.

 An intermediary who satisfies the training requirement of another state that is substantially similar to Wisconsin's law will be deemed compliant for Wisconsin's requirement.
 The course must include, but not be limited to, identification of the parties to an annuity, how fixed, variable and indexed annuity contract provisions affect consumers, the application of income taxation of qualified and nonqualified annuities, the primary use of annuities as well as appropriate sales practices, replacement and disclosures.